 Comment Response meeting with USACE, Tulsa District Natural Resources and Recreation Branch and the Southwest Planning Division to discuss the Osage Nation's concerns with the projects in general and the development of the Master Plans.
 The ONHPO appreciates the opportunity to participate at this stage and looks forward to working with the USACE throughout the process and requests an approximate timeline for each phase.
 Please let me know if you have any questions.
 Thank you for consulting with the Osage Nation on this matter.
 COMMENTS FROM THE GENERAL PUBLIC I would like to see you go back to "first come, first served" way of reserving camp sites.
+Noted.
+USACE endeavors to work

+I would like to see you go back to "first come, first served" way of reserving camp sites.
 Even when our kids were in school we stood a better chance at getting a good camp site than we do now.
 So many times, we have gone to the lake where prime campsites have set empty all weekend, just because they were reserved by someone who didn't show up.
 Other than that, I think Marion Reservoir is a great place to come with my family, and most of the facilities have just gotten better through the years.

 Noted.
 USACE endeavors to work with the public to improve all aspects of recreation at these facilities with attention to equal access for everyone.
 USACE management of campsites at Marion Reservoir will continue with the combination of both the reservations on recreation.gov and the "first come/first serve" system, giving everyone the same opportunity for camping.

 I wish you would consider is putting in a new boat dock at Marion Cove.
 The existing one is in sad shape and is not a good design.

 Noted.
 A new dock was purchased in 2020 and is pending installation.

 The project name was officially changed from Marion Lake to Marion reservoir by act of congress believe in the early 90's.
 This was done after public complaints about confusion with the Marion County Lake.

 This is mentioned in Section 1.2 Project Authorization.

 The reservoir overlook area (west end of dam) is a total disaster.
 This is basically the "front door" to the reservoir.
 This is the image that a first-time visitor sees when arriving at the lake.
 Bathrooms are no longer in operating order.
 Flower beds are not maintained.
 Areas requiring mulch have not seen mulch in at least 5 years.
-Shrubs are not Noted.
+Shrubs are not

+Noted.
 USACE strives to create a high-quality recreational experience for all users at Marion Reservoir.
 Needs are addressed as funding and personnel allow.
 The overlook maintenance is a component of contracted park maintenance.